DHA License for Doctors: A Complete Registration Guide

 Temporary License (3 months)AED3,000

-A DHA medical license for doctors is valid for one year from the date of issuance, as per the official website of the Dubai Health Authority.
+A DHA license for doctors is valid for one year from the date of issuance, as per the official website of the Dubai Health Authority.
 After one year, doctors must renew their license within three months before it expires.
 If they don’t renew before the expiry date, they will be penalized AED 600 per month.
 Moreover, licenses will be canceled if they are not renewed within six months after expiry, by the DHA official portal.

 Type of LicenseValidity Period